tchize/tchize.github.io/_pages/stomp-dos.md

 It will also generate a new session id that will be used to track that connection and associate it with your WebSocket.
 If you close the WebSocket or the Session, the TCP connection will be closed too and private queues removed.

-Remember the Gray area about multiple CONNECT in the same WebSocket?
-Well, one part of the code doesn't care about the problem and will happily create new TCP connection while the other part assume there can be only one CONNECT and one backend TCP Connection per WebSocket.
-The result is that, when you issue a second CONNECT in the same WebSocket, the previous TCP Connection stays open, but is not referenced anywhere anymore.
+Here, the blur around multiple CONNECT appear.
+One part of the code doesn't care about the problem and will happily create new TCP connection while the other part assume there can be only one CONNECT and one backend TCP Connection per WebSocket.
+As a result, when you issue the additional CONNECTs in the same WebSocket session, the existing TCP Connection stays open, but are deferenced and not managed anymore.

 ### How to exploit it